GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 6. Plot of ratios of attenuation curves

    The ratios of the median predictions from each GMPE and a baseline GMPE (specified in the ``.toml`` - see above) can also be plotted.
+It should be noted that ratios are not computed/plotted for any specified GMC logic trees.
 An example is provided in the demo files:

     .. code-block:: ini

-       > # Plot ratios of median attenuation curves for each GMPE/median attenuation curves for baseline GMPE
+       > # Plot ratios of median attenuation curves for each individual GMPE/median attenuation curves for baseline GMPE
        > comp.plot_ratios(comp_toml, output_directory)

     Ratio plots for input parameters specified in toml file (note that here the baseline GMPE is ``BooreEtAl2014``):